LIFE GOES ON: AN INTRODUCTION

 The census records that Alice was born at Dry Drayton in Cambridgeshire.
 The transcript for the entry is here.

 Samuel is shown as a bricklayer.
-His wife Lydia is 46 years old, and her birth year is given as 1855.
+His wife Lydia is 46 years old.

 Samuel had three children living at home at the time of the 1891 census.
 Percy was 16 and is shown as a bricklayer's labourer, Susan was 10, and Henry Thomas, or 'Harry', was 4.
 Francis, William and my great-grandmother Alice had already left home.